s9rA16Bf4/Encryptions_Proof_of_concept/README.md

 # Color encryption
-Encrypt messages in plainsight by combining letters with different colors of pixels!
+Encrypt messages in plainsight by combining letters with different colors of pixels!<br/>
+It's now possible to use an image and encrypt a message into it!

 ## Where to begin?
 Take a look at the Wiki to see some guidance on how the program works